uggedal/going/README.md

 ### 1.0.0

-* Reading configurations from `/etc/going.d`.
+* Fix all inline TODOs in source.
 * Ability to change config directory with a `-d` argument.
 * Add version flag (-v).
 * Logging `going` events to syslog.
 * Look into starting services with fresh environment, processgroup, stdinn/out/err.
 * Create make install target (look into handling prefix without ./configure).
-* Document that all services needs to be restarted when adding a new config with `kill pid`.
+* Implement gracefull reloading of configurations by listening on SIGHUP and document usage with `kill -s HUP pid`.
 * Document requirements (kernel version) with note about usage of non-portable system calls.
 * Man page.